Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Propensity Weighted Estimator

 \begin{assumpC}[Moments of Conditional Factor Model] \texttt{} \begin{enumerate}[wide=0pt, widest=99,leftmargin=\parindent, labelsep=*] \item $\+E[\norm{\Lambda_i}^8|S] \leq \overline{\Lambda} < \infty$. \item Systematic loadings: $\lim_{N \rightarrow \infty} \frac{1}{N} \sum_{i = 1}^N \frac{1}{P(W_{it}=1|S_i) } \+E[\Lambda_i \Lambda_i^\T | S_i] \xrightarrow{P} \Sigma_{\Lambda, S,t} $ for every $t$ for some positive definite matrix $\Sigma_{\Lambda,S,t}$. \end{enumerate} \end{assumpC}

 Under Assumption \ref{ass:simple-factor-model-conditional}, $\frac{1}{N} \sum_{i = 1}^N \frac{W_{it}}{P(W_{it} = 1|S_i)} \tilde \Lambda_i \tilde \Lambda_i^\T $ converges in probability to an identity matrix which is the same limit as the loading estimates in conventional PCA without missing data.
-The assumption that $S$ is independent of $F$ and $e$ is conceptionally similar to the assumption that $\Lambda$ is independent of $F$ and $e$, where the latter is standard in the literature on large dimensional factor modeling.
+The assumption that $S$ is independent of $F$ and $e$ is conceptually similar to the assumption that $\Lambda$ is independent of $F$ and $e$, where the latter is standard in the literature on large dimensional factor modeling.
 The additional moment conditions in Assumption \ref{ass:simple-moment-conditional} are required for the asymptotic distribution, where $\Sigma_{\Lambda,S,t}$ appears in the asymptotic covariances of $\tilde{F}^S_t$ and $\tilde C^S_{it}$.
-The following proposition is the conditional version of Proposition \ref{prop:simple-assump-imply-general-assump}: